samsungsamiio/samsungsami.io/source/sami/sami-documentation/authentication.md

 - Obtaining an access token using the [Client Credentials method.](#client-credentials-method)
 - [Refreshing an access token.](#refresh-a-token)

 HTTP Basic authentication is the recommended way.
 You pass an Authorization header with Base64-encoded `client_id` and `client_secret`.
 Specifically, encode the two strings together with colon separating them.
-Below is the example of an Authroization header:
+Below is the example of an Authorization header:

 **Example**